omar-labana/textface-scrapper/README.md

 - Have Git installed
 - Your machine can run Ruby code
-- Any bash to excute commands
+- Any bash to execute commands

 ### Setup